Now Reading

 9. Roja (1992)

 The film also marked the great music director A.R.
 Rahman’s debut.
-The music and the emotionally aching visualization of the songs are fascinating parts of the film.
+The music and the emotionally aching visualization of the songs are the highlights of the film.

-Mouna Raagam (aka Silent Symphony) signaled the arrival of a distinct Tamil filmmaker of the 80s.
-Many of the character traits we saw in Mani Ratnam’s future works began with this film.
-The humane, soft-spoken protagonist Mohan, the part-rebellious, part-obedient heroine Revathy can be found in the director’s subsequent works.
+Mouna Ragam (aka Silent Symphony) signaled the arrival of a distinct Tamil film director of the 80s.
+Many of the character traits we saw in Mani Ratnam’s later films began with this film.
+The humane, soft-spoken protagonist Mohan, and part-rebellious, part-obedient heroine Revathy can be found in the director’s subsequent films.
 Ratnam’s unique brand of playfulness was established through actor Karthik’s cameo.

 7. Anjali (1990)